Last Update: 10/13/19

-A good piece of advice if you have been harmed in a car accident or slip and fall and would like to know what your injury claim is worth or want to know if your settlement offer is fair, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you have been harmed by a negligent act and would like to know how to maximize your compensation, is to speak with an experienced personal injury lawyer who has dealt with countless insurance companies.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 - Top 10 Reasons Why Insurance Companies Don’t Pay Car Accident Claims

 - How Much Money Can You Expect From Your Florida Car Accident?
 Try Our Guide

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.